zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 ## Defining Access Rules

 {{% alert color="info" %}}
-With Studio Pro 10.6.0, a new entity access rule editor has been released as a [beta](/releasenotes/beta-features/) and will be generally available in Studio Pro 10.18.0.
+A new entity access rule editor was released in Studio Pro version 10.6.0, as a [beta](/releasenotes/beta-features/).
+This will be made generally available in Studio Pro version 10.18.0.
 You can enable this new editor in the [Preferences Dialog](/refguide/preferences-dialog/#new-features).

 For guidance on using the new editor, see [Defining Access Rules Using the New Editor](#new-editor), below.
 {{% /alert %}}